richwynmorris/LS180/sql_revision_notes.md

 - What does INNER JOIN do?

-    INNER JOIN is used to return the result of the both tables included in the query at the point of intersection.
+    INNER JOIN is used to return the result of the both tables included in the query at the point of intersection (ON clause).
 If a row contains NULL data then that row is excluded from the results.
 An INNER JOIN is one of the most frequently used JOIN statements used in SQL.

 - What does a LEFT OUTER JOIN do?

-    A LEFT OUTER JOIN is used to return the result of two tables joined at the point of intersection.
+    A LEFT OUTER JOIN is used to return the result of two tables joined at the point of intersection (ON clause).
 The LEFT OUTER JOIN takes all the rows that are defined as the LEFT table and joins the second table to it.
-The LEFT tables rows are always returned even in the second table's connecting rows contain NULL values.
+The LEFT tables rows are always returned even if the second table's connecting rows contain NULL values.
 We do not receive the second table's row if there is no matching row.

 - What does RIGHT OUTER JOIN do?

-    RIGHT OUTER JOIN returns the result of the two tables that are contained within the query at the point of intersection.
+    RIGHT OUTER JOIN returns the result of the two tables that are contained within the query at the point of intersection (ON clause).
 The table defined as the RIGHT table will include all of it's rows and data.
 The second table's rows will still be included in the result even if they contain NULL values.
 We do not receive the second table's row if there is no matching row.

 - What does CROSS JOIN do?